 I am a professional Australian artist and enjoy working with gouache and acrylics.
-However I have produced works in oils, charcoal, watercolour, pencil and coloured pencil.
+However I have produced works in charcoal, watercolour, pencil and coloured pencil.

-My career background includes 30+ successful years in Primary Education.
+My career background includes 30+ years in Primary Education.
 It was a wonderful experience and I was able to use my artistic abilities to inspire an appreciation of art, in all its many facets, and to have my young charges become involved in a range of art experiences.

 My knowledge and appreciation of Australia’s rich Aboriginal cultures have grown considerably.
 In this role I developed and implemented quality teaching and learning programs in all Key Learning Areas to enable all students to access the curriculum and develop the skills they needed to progress as successful, confident individuals.
 Many of these programs (including Aboriginal education initiatives) are still used as exemplars in Sydney schools.

 I have had no formal training in art but have always been able to draw.
 I am fortunate to have as mentors well known artists such as Freda Surgenor, Paul Margocsy and Joe Cartwright who have encouraged and supported my growth as an artist.
 The works of Paul Margocsy, Robert Bateman and Nada O’Loughlan have also greatly inspired me.
 Recently I have become an ardent fan of the works of Albrecht Dürer.